luojc123/shim-nsdl/README.md

 us to endorse anything else for signing is going to require some convincing on your part.

+- clone this repo
+- edit the template below
+- add the shim.efi to be signed
+- add build logs
+- add any additional binaries/certificates/SHA256 hashes that may be needed
+- commit all of that
+- tag it with a tag of the form "myorg-shim-arch-YYYYMMDD"
+- push that to github
+- file an issue at https://github.com/rhboot/shim-review/issues with a link to your branch
+- approval is ready when you have accepted tag

+Note that we really only have experience with using GRUB2 on Linux, so asking us to endorse anything else for signing is going to require some convincing on your part.

+- clone this repo
+- edit the template below
+- add the shim.efi to be signed
+- add build logs
+- add any additional binaries/certificates/SHA256 hashes that may be needed
+- commit all of that
+- tag it with a tag of the form "myorg-shim-arch-YYYYMMDD"
+- push that to github
+- file an issue at https://github.com/rhboot/shim-review/issues with a link to your branch
+- approval is ready when you have accepted tag

+Note that we really only have experience with using GRUB2 on Linux, so asking us to endorse anything else for signing is going to require some convincing on your part.

+- clone this repo
+- edit the template below
+- add the shim.efi to be signed
+- add build logs
+- add any additional binaries/certificates/SHA256 hashes that may be needed
+- commit all of that
+- tag it with a tag of the form "myorg-shim-arch-YYYYMMDD"
+- push that to github
+- file an issue at https://github.com/rhboot/shim-review/issues with a link to your branch
+- approval is ready when you have accepted tag

+Note that we really only have experience with using GRUB2 on Linux, so asking us to endorse anything else for signing is going to require some convincing on your part.

 Here's the template:

 -------------------------------------------------------------------------------